SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 To give you an example, I chose environmental problems as the main topic, then I connected the subjects to the various topics learned during the previous years like so:
 - **Science**: greenhouse effect
 - **Technology**: renewable energies
-- **History**: Second industrial revolution
+- **History**: Second Industrial Revolution
 - **Religion**: a speech by Pope Francis
 - **Geography**: China's pollution
 - **P.E.**: outdoor sports
 - **Music**: I played *Elegy for the Artic* (Greenpeace) by Ludovico Einaudi with my piano

-I feel generous so I'll share my complete *tesina* with you.
-Just keep in mind that I had 14 years in 2019, so don't expect anything too professional and accurate.
-Also, it's in the Italian language of course 🇮🇹.
+I don't know if it's interesting, but I'll share my complete *tesina* with you to show what an actual *tesina* would look like.
+Just keep in mind that I was 14 in 2019, so don't expect anything too professional and accurate.
+Also, it's in the Italian language of course (🇮🇹).
 Click the button to read and download it.

 <form style="display: flex; justify-content: center;" target="_blank" action="https://mega.nz/file/p0FxSY5D#p5drD4bZtWIh0HYAhDeKelmxWZbK3QQNxInU0R8gZ2E">
   <input type="submit" value="Open the tesina" />